liferay/liferay-docs/developer/customization/articles/customizing-widgets/02-implementing-widget-templates.markdown

     </resource-action-mapping>
     ```

-3. If your application hasn't defined Liferay permissions before, Create a file
+3. If your application hasn't defined Liferay permissions before, create a file
     named `portlet.properties` in the `/resources` folder and add the following
     contents providing the path to your `default.xml`: